miseEnPlace-i/lapr2/docs/SprintB/US13/US13_SpecifyNewVaccine.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fiedls must be filled in.
+* **AC2:** When creating a vaccine, the vaccine type must existe.
-* **AC2:** The age group intervals limits, the dosage, the time since last dose and the number of doses must be positive.
+* **AC3:** The age group intervals limits, the dosage, the time since last dose and the number of doses must be positive integers.
+* **AC4** In the age gorup interval, the minimum age must be smaller than the maximum age.
-* **AC3:** When creating a vaccine with an already existing designation, the system must reject such operation and the user must have the chance to modify the typed designation.
+* **AC5:** When creating a vaccine with an already existing designation, the system must reject such operation and the user must have the chance to modify the typed designation.

 ### 1.4.
 Found out Dependencies